Frosty's HVAC

 • [ ] Replace filter if not done in April

-• [ ] Set thermostat schedule: 78°F when home, 82-85°F when away (the Department of Energy recommends 78°F for the best balance of comfort and cost)
+• [ ] Set thermostat schedule: 78°F when home, 82-85°F when away — the DOE recommends 78°F for the best balance of comfort and cost

 • [ ] Close blinds on south and west-facing windows during afternoon

-• [ ] Verify ceiling fans rotate counterclockwise (pushes air down)
+• [ ] Verify ceiling fans rotate counterclockwise (pushes cool air down)

 • [ ] Check outdoor condenser — is it running when the thermostat calls for cooling?

-• [ ] Check outdoor unit — listen for unusual noises, verify fan is spinning
+• [ ] Verify outdoor unit fan is spinning when system is calling for cool

 • [ ] Monitor electric bill — a sudden spike means something changed